tgoldenberg/brn-gitbook/chapter_18_adding_redux_to_your_app.md

 ### Connecting to the Redux store

-The **connect** function accepts two parameters (mostly) and returns another function.
+The **connect** function accepts two parameters and returns another function.
 This function then accepts a component as a parameter, and returns the component with the **props** passed down through the store.

 The first parameter is a function that accepts the entire Redux store, and passes specific props to the component.
 Here we pass the **accounts** part of our store:
 ```